YihongDong/RL-PLUS/README.md

 ## 🌻 Acknowledgement

-RL-PLUS leverages veRL, deepscaler, LUFFY, and simpleRL-reason and uses vLLM for efficient inference.
+RL-PLUS leverages verl, deepscaler, LUFFY, and simpleRL-reason and uses vLLM for efficient inference.
 We evaluate its mathematical reasoning capabilities with Math-Verify.
 We appreciate their high-quality code and outstanding work.
 Moreover, we would like to thank the open-source community for their invaluable contributions of datasets and foundational models, including NuminaMath, OpenR1-Math-220k, Qwen2.5-Math, and the DeepSeek-R1 model.

 ## 🎈 Citation